Jonnyauk/WP-CMS-Post-Control/readme.txt

 * Post/Page Media upload
 * Disable Autosave
 * Disable Post Revisions (updated for WordPress 3.6 and above)
+* NEW - Set the number of days before the trash is auto emptied by WordPress

 == Installation ==